kubeslice-ent/egs-installation/README.md

 - 🚀 For EGS Controller prerequisites, please refer to the [EGS Controller Prerequisites](docs/EGS-Controller-Prerequisites.md) 📋
 - ⚙️ For EGS Worker prerequisites, please refer to the [EGS Worker Prerequisites](docs/EGS-Worker-Prerequisites.md) 🔧
 - 🛠️ For configuration details, please refer to the [Configuration Documentation](docs/Configuration-README.md) 📋
 - 📊 For custom pricing setup, please refer to the [Custom Pricing Documentation](docs/Custom-Pricing-README.md) 💰
+- 🌐 For multi-cluster installation examples, please refer to the [Multi-Cluster Installation Example](multi-cluster-example.yaml) 🔗

 ---